-Pain in your mouth can make the joy of eating disappear – especially if the pain seems to get worse right as you’re about to eat.
+Pain in your mouth can make the joy of eating disappear — especially if the pain seems to worsen right as you’re about to eat.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-That’s a hallmark symptoms of a salivary gland stone, or sialolithiasis.
+If you’re experiencing this mysterious pain while you’re eating, this is the hallmark symptom of a salivary gland stone, or sialolithiasis.
 It’s not one of the more common causes of mouth pain, but it’s one that can be identified and usually treated successfully by someone who specializes in ear, nose and throat (ENT) issues.

 ENT specialist Tony Reisman, MD, describes it as essentially a plumbing problem.